Opel Performance Center: History

 Opel Performance Center GmbH was established in 1997.
 The first OPC car was an Astra G launched in 1999.

 Prior to OPC models, Opel used the Grand Sport Injection (GSi) designation in the mid 1980s and the end of the 1990s for its high performance and hot hatch derivatives.
 Opel has offered many GSi models, e.g. the Manta B GSi, Kadett E GSi or Astra F GSi.
 The last vehicle with the GSi moniker was the Corsa C GSi, which was offered in the Opel model range until 2004.
 After three years, Opel decided to use the GSi moniker for the Corsa D in 2007.

 With the Insignia B OPC Line being discontinued in 2022, the OPC sub-brand will be replaced by GSe, which now stands for Grand Sport electric.

 OPC models

 The retail versions developed by OPC are sold under the Opel brand, as special versions of the standard Opel vehicles.
-They are typically painted in a bright shade of blue, called Arden Blue (though other colours are available too).
+They are typically painted in a bright shade of blue, called Arden Blue (though other colours are also available).
 Their competition in Europe are, e.g. the ST versions of Ford's European range and Volkswagen's GTI and R range.
 In the United Kingdom, Vauxhall's versions of OPC models are badged as VXR.